-- Domain knowledge: knowledge about the area of application of the software (e.g. mobile applications, physics simulations, processing large amounts of data, computer music, healthcare, medical equipment, social, legal, improving software development, and more). - Technology knowledge: knowledge about the various software tools, languages, packages and technologies used in the software (e.g. iOS, Android, PHP, Java, application-specific technologies, etc.). - Code knowledge: knowledge about the actual code, documentation, test cases and so on.
+- Domain knowledge: knowledge about the area of application of the software (e.g. mobile applications, physics simulations, processing large amounts of data, computer music, healthcare, medical equipment, social, legal, improving software development, and more), the context in which the software system will be running (e.g., business, hospital, govt. department, etc.), the users of the system, and other. - Technology knowledge: knowledge about the various software tools, languages, packages and technologies used in the software (e.g., iOS, Android, PHP, Java, application-specific technologies, etc.). - Code knowledge: knowledge about the actual code, documentation, test cases and so on.

-Students will acquire knowledge of all three kinds as appropriate for their projects.
+Students are anticipated to acquire all these three types of knowledge as appropriate for their projects.